pyrocko/grond/docs/source/overview/index.rst

         The dataset is a section in the config file telling Grond where to look for input data (waveforms, InSAR scenes, GNSS data) and meta-data (station coordinates, instrument responses, blacklists, picks, event catalogues, etc.).

     Misfit
-        The misfit is the value of the objective function obtained for proposed source model.
+        The misfit is the value of the objective function obtained for a proposed source model.
 The global misfit may by aggregated from weighted contributions of multiple Grond targets (see below).

     Target
         In a typical Grond setup, many modelling targets may contribute to the global misfit.
 For example, an individual modelling target could be a single component seismogram at a given station, an InSAR scene, or an amplitude ratio at one station.
 The target knows how to filter, taper, and weight the data.
 It also contains configuration about how to compare synthetics with the observations to obtain a misfit contribution value (e.g. time-domain traces/amplitude spectra/cross correlations, L1-norm/L2-norm, etc.).